MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-agent-forecasting-conversation.md

 To configure the agent forcasting for conversation report, you must have the System administrator role.

-For users in your organization to be able to access the forecast reports they must have the Customer Service Manager role.
+For users in your organization to be able to access the forecast reports they must be part of a role that has **Read** privileges on the **Forecast (preview)** table.
+Your System administrator must assign this privilege to any role that needs access to the forecasting reports.

 ## Enable the Agent forecasting for conversation (preview) report